Bradleyln/PsychicGame-1/README.md

+# Psychic-Game
-# Psychic-Game a computer guess game using javascript.
+a computer guessing game using javascript.
 See if you can guess what the computer is thinking.